00fox/Ds2vJoy/README.md

 - BEEP1/BEEP2/BEEP3: Different beep sounds
 - RESET_STATS: Reset All stats (see Efficiency)
 - ADDSTAT1-8: Add a counter on a stat of your choice (1 to 8) (see Efficiency)
+- KBD_INPUT_ON, KBD_INPUT_OFF: Temporary overpass setting for keyboard input
+- MSE_INPUT_ON, MSE_INPUT_OFF: Temporary overpass setting for mouse input
+- SCREENSHOT: Take a screenshot delimited by two points (x,y),(w,h), leave them null for whole screen
-- MINIMIZE/RESTORE: Put main window minimized or restore it
+- MINIMIZE/RESTORE/TRANSPARENCY: Put main window minimized, restore it or activate/deactivate opacity (% defined insettings)

 ______________________________________________________________________________________ Example